 First-term Commissioner Dave Harrington had the courage to stand up on behalf of reform and against complacency to offer a bold collection of amendments to the county executive’s 2021 budget.
 His proposals are well within the boundaries of sound public policy.
 They begin to treat our prison system with honesty as it relates to race.
 They begin to develop programs to ease the transition to the workforce.
 It stops the profiteering off of those who have nothing.
 And it saves money.
 Are the Republicans listening?

-While his proposals don’t go as far as the Color of Justice (a coalition of criminal reform advocates that includes the Community Action Committee of the Lehigh Valley) would like, they are a terrific first step.
+While his proposals don’t go as far as the Color of Justice (a coalition of criminal reform advocates that includes the Community Action Lehigh Valley) would like, they are a terrific first step.

 With Democrats holding a 6 to 3 majority, which is enough to over-ride a veto (hopefully, Phil won’t go there) they should be excited by the prospect of getting some real live progressive change passed.